Back to all articles

 #1 QRForever — Best Overall for Small Businesses

-Why it wins for small business: Pricing is built for the Indian small business market (₹99/month), QR codes are genuinely permanent (work even if you pause your plan), and the feature set covers every common small business use case without unnecessary complexity.
+Why it wins for small business: Pricing is built for the Indian small business market (₹99/month), dynamic codes stay editable with permanent redirects for as long as you're subscribed, and the feature set covers every common small business use case without unnecessary complexity.
+You can try the whole platform first via a 7-day full-access trial — no credit card.

 Best for: Restaurants, retailers, salons, local service businesses, freelancers, small e-commerce